fatalwithin/Coursera-Cloud-Engineering-with-Google-Cloud/03 - Elastic Google Cloud Infrastructure Scaling and Automation.md

 So here we can it see would create two instances, a network and a firewall rule.
 So now if I run the update command, it actually commits this preview.
 And if you hadn't run the preview, you could've just directly run this command without the preview, that would've also created it.
 But this kind of lets you, again, preview with sort of a dry run.
 So that you understand what the different resources are that are going to be created.
 Now, we're going to wait for this to complete, and then we're going to come back and verify this deployment.
 So here we can see that all of the resources were created, at least that's shown to us in cloud shell.
 We can actually also go to the GCP console, and you could do this while all of this is being deployed.
 So if I switch tabs here, go to the GCP console and scroll down to find deployment manager within the navigation menu right here, I will see my deployment in here.
 I should be looking for dminfra, you can see it's completed.
 And if I click on it, I see all of the different resources that are being created.
 So you could watch this while this configuration is deployed.
 And then you can click on here and see all of the different properties, and types, and names that you have defined.
 Now, you can also see the actual files that you have, the configuration as well as the imported files.
 Now, if anything goes wrong while you are deploying, you will get error messages.
 I recommend you use those to troubleshoot the issue.
 And then if you want to redeploy, you're going to have to delete the deployment.
 You could do that either right here by clicking the delete button.
 Or from Cloud Shell, you can run the delete command that's provided in the lab instructions.
 And if you really can't troubleshoot the issue, I recommend you take a look at the finished configuration and template that we provided.
 And kind of just compare and contrast what's different to your configuration.
 Now, we've created all the resources, but let's verify that they're actually there.
 So I'm going to go navigate and verify that I have this network, this firewall rule, and these two instances.
 So if I go to the navigation menu and then VPC Network, you'll see that I have the my network, the default that was already there.
 And then if I click on Firewall rules, you can see the new firewall rule that I've added.
 I can also navigate to compute engine.
 And we should see the two instances, mynet.uvm and mynet.usvm.
 And since they're both in the same network, I should be able, given the firewall rules that I created, to now ping these instances on their internal IP addresses.
 So let me grab mynet.uvm's internal IP address.
 Let me SSH to mynet.usvm.
 And that's the last thing we'll do just to verify that these are on the same network and that I have established these firewall rules.
 And we can see that that works.
 So that's the end of the lab.

+### Lab Review: Automating the Infrastructure of networks using Terraform

 In this lab, you created a Terraform configuration with a module to automate the deployment of GCP infrastructure.
 As your configuration changes, Terraform can create incremental execution plans, which allows you to build your overall configuration step by step.
 The instance module allowed you to reuse the same resource configuration for multiple resources while providing properties as input variables.
 You can leverage the configuration and module that you created as a starting point for future deployments.
 You can stay for a lap walk through but remember that GCP's user interface can change, so your environment might look slightly different.